MathisHermann/9-men-s-morris/README.md

 # The Mini-Game
 This is a project by BIT students of the FHNW in Basel.
 The goal is to design a Mini-Game according to the requirements given by the lecturer Dr. Prof. Bradley Richards.
+Have fun with trying out and finding all features :-)

 Students:
 - Briatico Antonio